gbif/occurrence/occurrence-cli/doc/PreviousCrawlManager.md

 The PreviousCrawlsManager is a CLI tool used to emit `delete` messages for occurrence records that are not reference in the latest version of a dataset.
-This tool is using Hive over JDBC to read and analyse the current content of the occurrence store.
+This tool uses Hive over JDBC to read and analyse the current content of the occurrence store.
-For regular scenarios, the `OccurrenceHDFS` table is used as source table.
+Typical use would be to use the `occurrence_hdfs` table as the source.
 It is also possible to use a custom table as long as it includes the columns
 `datasetKey`, `gbifId`, `crawlId` but remember `delete` messages will be emitted and the records will be deleted in the HBase table.

 See example configuration file [here](https://github.com/gbif/occurrence/tree/master/occurrence-cli/example-confs/previous-crawls-manager.yaml).